sonatype-nexus-community/jake/docs/usage.rst

                             read from Pipfile.lock; POETRY = read from a poetry.lock.
 (Default = ENV)
       -s https://localhost:8070, --server-url https://localhost:8070
-                            Full http(s):// URL to your Nexus Lifecycle server -i APP_ID, --application-id APP_ID
+                            Full http(s):// URL to your Sonatype Lifecycle server -i APP_ID, --application-id APP_ID
-                            Public Application ID in Nexus Lifecycle
+                            Public Application ID in Sonatype Lifecycle
       -u USER_ID, --username USER_ID
-                            Username for authentication to Nexus Lifecycle
+                            Username for authentication to Sonatype Lifecycle
       -p PASSWORD, --password PASSWORD
-                            Password for authentication to Nexus Lifecycle
+                            Password for authentication to Sonatype Lifecycle
       -st STAGE, --stage STAGE
                             The stage for the report

-So passing parameters that suit your Nexus Lifecycle environment you can get a report:
+So passing parameters that suit your Sonatype Lifecycle environment you can get a report:

 .. code-block::

-    > jake iq -s https://my-nexus-lifecycle -i APP_ID -u USERNAME -p PASSWORD
+    > jake iq -s https://my-sonatype-lifecycle -i APP_ID -u USERNAME -p PASSWORD

 Migrating from OSS Index to Sonatype Guide
 ------------------------------------------